 All applicants must demonstrate good moral character, which the Department will determine, based on your response to the Personal History section on the application form.

 Pharmacy technicians must also successfully pass an accredited examination in order to qualify for registration as Certified Pharmacy Technicians.
-Department-approved assessments are those administered by the Pharmacy Technician Certification Board and the Institute for the Certification of Pharmacy Technicians.
+Department-approved assessments are those administered by the Pharmacy Technician Certification Board and the National Healthcareer Certification.
 Pharmacy technicians have up to two years, after registration, to pass the exam and update the license.

 The Pharmacy Technician Program